2024 Schedule and Clinic Descriptions (Archive)

 Dave Olesen: Signals and CTC for the C&O Alleghany Sub.
 Dave will discuss the learning and design process, including signals, signal aspects and placement; CTC – what is it?; interlockings and block definition; and block detection, signal logic, CTC code, and signal drivers.

 Bob Tegtmeier: A Inside Look at Sperry Rail Service 1999-2000.
 Most railfans and model railroaders know the Sperry Rail Big Cars inspect the rails, but how is it done?
 What defects are they looking for?
 How many vehicles are there doing this?
-Bob was the Quality Assurance Manager in 1999 and 2000.
-Bob was able to ride the cars doing the inspections, help qualify new vehicles and learn about the Nondestructive test methods used to detect the multiple defects that can occur in the actual rail.
+Bob was the Quality Assurance Manager in 1999 and 2000 ad rode the cars doing the inspections.
 And he took photos.

 Rick Abramson: Development of the EMD/GM AeroTrain.

-George Melvin: Maine Central M of W car houses also called section houses.
+George Melvin: Maine Central M of W car houses, AKA section houses.

 Tony Koester: Nickel Plate Update: Tony reports progress on all fronts.
 Interlocking plants of various degrees of sophistication are being or have been installed; key structures have been added; the steam and diesel fleet has grown; “blue box” cars are rapidly being retired; the dispatcher finally has a "finished” office to perform his timetable and train-order magic in; a telephone system using actual NKP scissors phones has been installed; and the cab bus wiring on his updated NCE DCC system was completely revamped.